Disservin/Smallbrain/README.md

 So I started [Smallbrain](https://github.com/Disservin/Smallbrain) from scratch, during that time, I also joined Stockfish development. <br>

 After some time I began implementing a NNUE into Smallbrain, with the help of Luecx from [Koivisto](https://github.com/Luecx/Koivisto).<br>
-As of now Smallbrain has a NNUE trained on data given to me by Luecx, while using his [trainer](https://github.com/Luecx/CudAD).
+As of now Smallbrain has a NNUE trained on 500m depth 9 fens generated with the built in data generator and using [CudAD trainer](https://github.com/Luecx/CudAD) to ultimately train the network.
-In the future I plan to generate my own data.

 ## Compile

-Compile it using the Makefile in ./src or use the VS Solution (which is only maintained from time to time)<br>
+Compile it using the Makefile in ./src <br>
 ```
 make
-.\smallbrain_5.0.exe bench
+.\smallbrain5.0.exe bench
 ```
 compare the Bench with the Bench in the commit messages, they should be the same.